Schoenborn 'not criminally responsible' for murders

-A Merritt, B.C., father who admitted killing his three children has been found guilty of first-degree murder in their deaths but not criminally responsible for the slayings.
+A Merritt, B.C., father who admitted killing his three children has been found not criminally responsible for the slayings.

 Allan Schoenborn pleaded not guilty to the charges but acknowledged slaying his 10-year-old daughter and two sons, aged eight and five, in April 2008 at a Merritt trailer that was the home of the children and his estranged wife.